Ways to Give

 Gifts made by cash, check or credit card allow St. Dominic High School immediate access to available funds.
 To make an online gift using a credit card, please visit the Archdiocese of St Louis website and select the St. Dominic fund of your choice.

 Some employers match monetary gifts, ACA donations or volunteer hours, increasing the value of employees’ gifts.
-Please check with your employer regarding their matching gift program and how you can further help advance our mission.
+Learn how your employer's matching gifts program can help you further advance our mission.

 Pledge gifts may be scheduled to accommodate the individual donor’s needs, with the option to make a one-time gift or pay over time to make a larger contribution.